Container Garden Ideas

 Container Gardening

-Anything can be turned into a planter if it can hold a little soil.
-Look for things around your home that can be used to contain a plant or a garden.
 Crocks, water troughs, bathtubs, bicycle baskets, boots, bowls, teapots, kettles, umbrella stands, luggage.
 The possibilities are endless.

 Put a few pots into a little old wagon or a wheelbarrow and it's easy to change their location as the seasons change.
 Additionally, the height you gain works perfectly for wandering plants like cucumber.
 The fruits can be contained in the wagon as they mature.

-For creative containers visit farm auctions, ebay, swap meets, garage sales, second hand stores and classified ads.
+To find creative containers visit farm auctions, ebay, swap meets, garage sales, second hand stores and classified ads.

 Visitors to our Container Garden Ideas page may also be interested in the following pages.